t04s23/pythonanywhere/README.md

 This will create a new folder 'cities' containing relevant config files for us including space for database migrations, and other details specific to our content.

-Inside the 'cities' folder create a new folder called 'city_data'.
+Step 6) Inside the 'cities' folder create a new folder called 'city_data'.
 We can now take the downloaded city data and put the 'urbanspatial-hist-urban-pop-3700bc-ad2000-xlsx' file into the 'city_data' folder.
 We'll need this later when we load the data into the database.

 We need to modify the settings.py file in the historic_cities app, so that it knows to include the 'cities' contents.
 We do this by adding a line in the section on 'INSTALLED_APPS'.
 Add this line to the end of the block ( plus the , at the end of the line above it).

         'cities',

-Now we can open 'cities/models.py' and start adding the schema for our tables.
+Step 7) Now we can open 'cities/models.py' and start adding the schema for our tables.
 We'll start by adding a model for the cities.
 There is a lot of info in the spreadsheet file, but we'll only focus on the basic attributes.
 We label all of the attributes with a lower-case letter so that if (when) we move this to a different database, such as Postgresql, or MySQL, we don't have issues with columns starting with capital letters.
 Add the missing lines so that your file looks like this:

         from django.db import models
         from django.conf import settings